Aechmea zebrina

 Aechmea zebrina is a plant species in the genus Aechmea.
 This species is native to Ecuador and Colombia; it is relatively common in the lowland Amazon region of eastern Ecuador and southern Colombia.

+Description

 Aechmea zebrina is a large epiphytic bromeliad that can grow more than 1 metre tall and wide and hold nearly 4 litres of water between its leaves.
 It typically occurs in the upper canopy of overstory trees at heights of 18–45 m.
 A single tree can host more than 150 Aechmea zebrina.